pancernik1/WujaWagen-Gokart-/README.md

 ### Drawing
 ![rim.png](https://github.com/pancernik1/WujaWagen-Gokart-/blob/CAD/Media%2FDrawings%2FRim.png)
 ### Description
-Its uhhh , a rim?
+It's uhhh , a rim?
 It connects the wheel mounts to the tires.
 (Also they look cool)

 ## 2.10 - Seat
 ### Drawing